Position

 • Design and develop electronic circuits and systems.

-• Conduct testing and analysis of electronic components and systems.
+• Conduct tests and troubleshoot electronic components and systems.

 • Collaborate with cross-functional teams to ensure project goals are met.